black-sliver/apclientpp/README.md

 To add SSL/wss support on desktop, the following steps are required:

 * update wswrap to the latest version
-* add openssl (libssl and libcrypt) and optionally crypt32 to the "link libraries".
+* add openssl (libssl and libcrypto) and optionally crypt32 to the "link libraries".
 Either static or dynamic.
 * include the OpenSSL DLLs (if linked dynamically) and license file
 * to make certificate verifaction work cross-platform
   * include a cert store file and its license, e.g. [curl's CA Extract](https://curl.se/docs/caextract.html)